select2/select2/pages/13.advanced/01.adapters-and-decorators/docs.md

 ## AMD Compatibility

-You can find more information on how to integrate Select2 with your existing AMD-based project by <a href="announcements-4.0.html#builds">viewing the 4.0 release notes</a>.
+You can find more information on how to integrate Select2 with your existing AMD-based project [here](/getting-started/builds-and-modules).
 Select2 automatically loads some modules when the adapters are being automatically constructed, so those who are using Select2 with a custom AMD build using their own system may need to specify the paths that are generated to the Select2 modules.